How is the ACT scored?

 ACT Score Reporting Dates & Delivery Timelines

-The ACT scores are generally available two to four weeks after the testing date.
+The ACT scores are generally available within 2 to 8 weeks after the testing date.
 Following the ACT score release dates is a great way to track when your scores will be ready to view.
 Refer to the following table to know the time frame in which the scores are processed.

 National Test Date | Reporting Timeframe |